What Are Vaginal Yeast Infections?

 Treatments for Vaginal Yeast Infections

 Over-the-counter antifungal creams, ointments or suppositories (with clotrimazole or miconazole) are the most common ways to treat yeast infections.
 These can take from 1 to 7 days.
 Your doctor may also choose to prescribe an oral antifungal medication, such as fluconazole (Diflucan) or ibrexafungerp (Brexafemme).
-Ibrexafungerp is taken twice a day for one day and targets the specific fungal cells behind the infection while fluconazole is a single dose pill which kills fungus and yeast throughout your body.
-If you’re pregnant, it’s safe to use creams or suppositories, but avoid the oral medications.
-Oteseconazole (Vivjoa) has been approved for those whith reoccuring problems with infections who will not be reproducing.

 It’s important for you to know that some yeast infection medications weaken condoms or diaphragms.
 That makes it easier for you to get pregnant or contract a sexually transmitted disease.
 Be sure to read instructions and warnings before using.

 If you have diabetes or a weakened immune system, you may get yeast infections over and over again.
 It’s a condition called recurrent vulvovaginal candidiasis (RVVC).
 If you get yeast infections at least four times a year, your doctor may recommend that you take a weekly fluconazole pill for 6 months to fight them.
+Oteseconazole (Vivjoa) has been approved for those with recurring problems with infections who will not be reproducing.

 Can Probiotics Help?

-Some studies have shown that eating probiotic yogurt or taking Lactobacillus acidophilussupplements may slow the growth of yeast in the vagina, lowering the risk for infections.
+Some studies have shown that eating probiotic yogurt or taking Lactobacillus acidophilus supplements may slow the growth of yeast in the vagina, lowering the risk for infections.
 But more research is needed before a clear connection can be made.